jtvandijk/TechnicalTuesdays/README.md

 If you have any questions please email [j.t.vandijk@ucl.ac.uk](mailto:j.t.vandijk@ucl.ac.uk)

+#### Feedback:

+Please give us your feedback on these sessions [here - https://balamurugans.typeform.com/to/lVyuH8](https://balamurugans.typeform.com/to/lVyuH8).

 > Note: The schedule is provisional and could be subject to changes.
 > No registration is required, just come join!